Happycoin (HPC) Price Reaches $0.0275 on Major Exchanges

 Happycoin Profile

-Happycoin (HPC) is a PoW/PoS coin that uses the X11 hashing algorithm.
-It launched on April 7th, 2017.
-Happycoin’s total supply is 21,598,655 coins.
+Happycoin is a PoW/PoS coin that uses the X11 hashing algorithm.
+Its genesis date was April 7th, 2017.
+Happycoin’s total supply is 21,604,010 coins.
+Happycoin’s official website is happycointech.org.
 Happycoin’s official Twitter account is @happycoin5 and its Facebook page is accessible here.
-The official website for Happycoin is happycointech.org.

 Buying and Selling Happycoin

-Happycoin can be bought or sold on these cryptocurrency exchanges: CoinExchange, YoBit and HitBTC.
-It is usually not possible to buy alternative cryptocurrencies such as Happycoin directly using U.S. dollars.
-Investors seeking to acquire Happycoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Happycoin using one of the exchanges listed above.
+Happycoin can be bought or sold on the following cryptocurrency exchanges: HitBTC, CoinExchange and YoBit.
+It is usually not currently possible to buy alternative cryptocurrencies such as Happycoin directly using US dollars.
+Investors seeking to trade Happycoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Happycoin using one of the exchanges listed above.

 Receive News & Updates for Happycoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Happycoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.